 A bursa is a fluid filled sac that facilitates movement of tendons and muscles over a bony prominence.
-Without the bursa between two surfaces, movement would be painful.
-There are more than hundred bursae scattered throughout the body.
+Without a bursa between the two surfaces, movement would be painful.
+There are more than one hundred bursae scattered throughout the body.

 Bursitis is the inflammation of the bursa.
 Under normal circumstances the bursa provides a slippery surface that has almost no friction.
 When it gets inflamed, it loses its gliding function and becomes irritated when moved.
-It swells up, gets inflamed and friction occurs.
+It swells up, becomes inflamed, and friction occurs.

 Treatment of bursitis:

-- Apply ice pack: Reducing the inflammation or swelling with ice will return the bursa to its normal state and usual function.
+- Apply an ice pack.
+Reducing the inflammation or swelling with ice will return the bursa to its normal state and usual function.

 - Anti-inflammatory medication

-- Strengthening exercises (but avoid exercises until inflammation has resolved)
+- Strengthening exercises (avoid exercises until the inflammation has resolved)

 - Take brakes.
 Do not continue one activity continuously for hours at a time

-- If possible protect joints with cushions, especially when doing prolonged kneeling.
+- Protect the joints with cushions whenever possible, especially when doing prolonged kneeling.

 Treatment with Traditional Chinese Medicine: